MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/overview.md

 With Dynamics 365 Customer Insights, build a deep understanding of customers by connecting customer data from various transactional, behavioral, and observational sources to create a 360-degree customer view.
 Use  these insights to drive customer-centric experiences and processes.

 **Customer Insights enables every organization to unify and understand their customer data and to harness it for intelligent insights and actions.**

 > [!TIP]
 > Check out the following for information on requesting a preview and availability: [Unify your customer data to optimize engagement](https://dynamics.microsoft.com/ai/customer-insights/).

-> [!TIP]
-> Check out the following for information on requesting a preview and availability: [Unify your customer data to optimize engagement](https://dynamics.microsoft.com/ai/customer-insights/).